shruthikompella/academic-kickstart/content/authors/admin/_index.md

 Having gained considerable work experience of 2 years in one of the leading IT firms, "Tata Consultancy Services(TCS)", I am now pursuing my Masters in Computer Science at the "University of Texas at Arlington" to delve deeper into the areas of my interest.

 Skilled in Core Java, Python, AEM, MySql, Android, HTML during my Bachelor's and Professional career.
-Extensive knowledge of software languages like C, C++, Core Java, Python, PHP.

 Programming : C, C++, Java, PHP, Python